Nclarke00/Front_End_Dev_1/Israel - Palestine conflict portal /README.md

 a table of data that I may be able to use.
 Another possible location is the UN website where they do have data regarding the conflict in Israel.
 After this is done, I will be using javascript to add visualizations to the page and add links to educational videos.

+# Update

+After trying and failing to get access to meaningful data about the conflict in israel, I decided to pivot my assignment to something with more accessible data and a lot more light-hearted.
+I decided to make a web page that displays an extensive list of breweries depending on the state you live in.
+In additon, you will be able to filter for beers that you are interested in trying.